This post may contain affiliate links. For more information, please see our affiliate policy.

 Recipe tips and variations:

-- Using raw seeds: Sunflower butter made with raw seeds tends to be pale gray and have a slightly bitter taste.
+• Using raw seeds: Sunflower butter made with raw seeds tends to be pale gray and has a slightly bitter taste.
 A little sweetener goes a long way to improve the flavor, but you can’t fix the unappetizing gray color (I don’t love the smell, either).
 That’s just my personal opinion.

 More recipes to spiff up your breakfast routine: